 - Oops!Something went wrong.Please try again later.

-Wall Street expects a year-over-year increase in earnings on higher revenues when Veeco Instruments (VECO) reports results for the quarter ended September 2020.
-While this widely-known consensus outlook is important in gauging the company's earnings picture, a powerful factor that could impact its near-term stock price is how the actual results compare to these estimates.
+The market expects Veeco Instruments (VECO) to deliver a year-over-year increase in earnings on higher revenues when it reports results for the quarter ended September 2021.
+This widely-known consensus outlook is important in assessing the company's earnings picture, but a powerful factor that might influence its near-term stock price is how the actual results compare to these estimates.

-The earnings report, which is expected to be released on October 27, 2020, might help the stock move higher if these key numbers are better than expectations.
+The stock might move higher if these key numbers top expectations in the upcoming earnings report, which is expected to be released on November 2.
 On the other hand, if they miss, the stock may move lower.

 Zacks Consensus Estimate